Skip to main content

 Frequently Asked Questions

-Among single-university endowments, Harvard Management Company holds the largest at $56.9 billion, followed by Yale ($44.1 billion), Stanford ($40.8 billion), and Princeton ($35.7 billion).
-UC Investments manages more in total assets ($190 billion), but that figure spans retirement and working capital pools alongside the university system's roughly $30 billion endowment, not a single-university endowment figure.
+Among single-university endowments, Harvard Management Company holds the largest, followed by Yale, Stanford, and Princeton.
+UC Investments manages a larger total pool of assets, but that figure spans retirement and working-capital assets alongside the University of California system's own endowment, not a single-university endowment figure.
+See each office's card on this page for its disclosed figure.